brabster/website-checker/README.md

 Define your website URLs and expectations using JSON and then run the checker programmatically or as an executable JAR using the Maven assembly:single goal.

-URL and expectation definitions look like the following, with working examples in the project.
+URL and expectation definitions look like the following, which checks that the plain-text Google search page returns an HTTP 200 response in less than 2000ms, and that the SSL-encrypted version additionally has a valid certificate for at least the next 365 days.

 ```
 [